 The International match in 1872 had persuaded Queen’s Park that Scottish football would be better supervised by Scots clubs gathered in their own Association.
 In February 1873, Queen’s Park secretary Archibald Rae had written to Scottish clubs proposing the formation of a Scottish Football Association and the establishment of a Scottish Cup competition in the following season.
 Eight clubs attended a meeting in response to Rae’s letter and the SFA was born.

 A total of 16 teams entered the first Scottish Football Association Challenge Cup competition.
 The clubs taking part were invited to contribute towards the cost of purchasing a trophy and badges.
 (Medals were always referred to as badges in those days.)
-A total of £56 12s 11d was raised.
+A total of £56 12s 11d was raised, including a £5 contribution from Queen's Park.
 This enabled the newly-formed SFA to purchase the Scottish Cup, now the oldest soccer trophy in the world.

-Queen’s Park opened their season at their new private ground with a 7-0 win over Dumbreck on Saturday 25 October 1873.
-The goals were scored by Thomas Lawrie, Billy McKinnon (2), Harry McNeil (2) and Andrew Broadfoot.
+Queen’s Park opened their season at their new private ground with a 7-0 win over Dumbreck in the Scottish Cup on Saturday 25 October 1873.
+The goals were scored by Thomas Lawrie, William Mackinnon (2), Harry McNeil (2) and Andrew Broadfoot.
 The other goal was scored by either Lawrie or Robert Leckie depending on which report you read.
 The North British Daily Mail commented “

 is a capital place